Chery QQ Ice Cream: Overview

 The Chery QQ Ice Cream was first showed in July 2021 in an ice cream-themed camouflage wrap and was described by the automaker as an SUV.
-The QQ Ice Cream was later revealed at the Chengdu Auto Show in August as the fourth new nameplate under the Chery QQ series of a small cars, intended to be a competitor of the slightly-smaller and similarly-shaped Wuling Hongguang Mini EV.
-The QQ Ice Cream is marketed towards the female car buyer demographic, and a variant ride-sharing companies is planned to be offered.
+The QQ Ice Cream was later revealed at the Chengdu Auto Show in August as the fourth new nameplate under the Chery QQ series of a small cars, intended to be a competitor of the slightly smaller and similarly shaped Wuling Hongguang Mini EV.
+The QQ Ice Cream is marketed towards the female car buyer demographic, and a variant for ride-sharing companies is planned to be offered.
 The QQ Ice Cream is expected to be sold at a starting price of ¥30.000 ($4,655) and will be one of the cheapest EVs to be on sale in China.

 The QQ Ice Cream is the first Chery vehicle to use the automaker's iCar Ecology technology, which has signed deals with Chinese electronic manufacturer Haier and cloud computing company Alibaba Cloud to develop cloud-based internet of things services and connect the car to internet-connected devices at home or the office as well as nearby businesses.

 The QQ Ice Cream was launched in the Philippines in 2023 under the Jetour badge.